PyPartMC

 The names of the aerosol species are not important to PartMC, as only the material properties are used.
 The names are used for input and output, and also for communication with MOSAIC.
 For the MOSAIC interface to work correctly the species must be named the same, but without the \c _a suffix.

-Returns the number of the species in AeroData with the given name
+Return the number of the species in AeroData with the given name.

 Convert geometric radius (m) to mass-equivalent volume (m^3).